rushlet/portfolio/README.md

 # Hi, I'm Becky.
-Inspired by other Developer ReadMes, I decided to make my own.
+Inspired by other Developer READMEs, I decided to make my own.
 This document exists in the hopes of optimising how we work together, because I really do want to work with/for you in the best way for both of us.
 It should also give you a bit of insight about what makes me tick as a human.